Quasilinear rough partial differential equations with transport noise: Abstract

 \section{Abstract}

-We investigate the Cauchy problem for a quasilinear equation of the form $\dd u-\partial _i(a^{ij}(u)\partial _j u)\dd t =\dd \X_t(x)\cdot \nabla u_t,$ $u_0\in L^2$ on the torus $\mathbb T^d$, where $\X$ is two-step enhancement of a family of coefficients $(X^i_t(x))_{i=1,\dots d}$, akin to a geometric rough path with H\"older regularity $\alpha>1/3.$ Using an energy approach, we provide sufficient conditions that guarantee existence in any dimension, and uniqueness in the case when $X$ is divergence-free.
+We investigate the Cauchy problem for a quasilinear equation with transport rough input of the form $\dd u-\partial _i(a^{ij}(u)\partial _j u)\dd t =\dd \X_t^i(x)\partial_i u_t,$ $u_0\in L^2$ on the torus $\mathbb T^d$, where $\X$ is two-step enhancement of a family of coefficients $(X^i_t(x))_{i=1,\dots d}$, akin to a geometric rough path with H\"older regularity $\alpha>1/3.$ Using energy estimates, we provide sufficient conditions that guarantee existence in any dimension, and uniqueness in the case when $X$ is divergence-free.
 We then focus on the one-dimensional scenario, with slightly more regular coefficients.
 Improving the a priori estimates of the first results, we prove existence of a class of solutions whose spatial derivatives satisfy a Ladyzhenskaya-Prodi-Serrin type condition.
-Uniqueness is showed in the same class, by obtaining an $L^\infty(L^1)$ estimate on the difference of two solutions.
-The latter is permitted by the combination of a rough Moser Iteration argument and a dual approach.
+Uniqueness is shown in the same class, by obtaining an $L^\infty(L^1)$ estimate on the difference of two solutions.
+The latter is obtained by establishing a link with a certain backward dual equation combined with a (rough) iteration lemma \`a la Moser.